JudeSafo/slack-haiphen/README.md

 # Slack Hyphen

-This is a slash command
+This is a slash command.